TurboGears/tg2docs/docs/main/Caching.rst

     will then trigger the ETag cache.
 This example also will never change the ETag key, so the browsers cache will always be used if it has one.

 The frequency with which an ETag cache key is changed will depend on the web application and the developer's assessment of how often the browser should be prompted to fetch a fresh copy of the page.

-.. warning:: Stolen from Philip Cooper's `OpenVest wiki <http://www.openvest.com/trac/wiki/BeakerCache>`_  after which it was updated and edited ...
+.. warning:: The following was copied from Philip Cooper's `OpenVest wiki
+   <http://www.openvest.com/trac/wiki/BeakerCache>`_  after which it was updated
+   and edited ...

 Inside the Beaker Cache
 -----------------------